DavidKonijn/FRB-CATCH/README.md

 - the folder `inject_pulse` will retain all information of the previous run, but will get overwritten when a new burst is being made.

 With this, you are able to create thousand real .h5 candidates to retrain the convolutional neural network FETCH.

+With the box_##.py files, it is possible to find the basic burst parameters.
+The box_dm_time.py file acts as a safety net for FETCH.